-With 50 years of experience, Mountz is a pioneer in developing torque sensors and torque testers.
+With over 55 years of experience, Mountz is a pioneer in developing torque sensors and torque testers.
 The Mountz BMX torque sensor is a bench mounted torque sensor designed for both measuring torque as well as calibrating torque tools.
 The versatile unit can be used in both a calibration lab environment or out on the production floor.
 Using a quality sensor is key for many companies to ensure that the proper torque is being applied.
 Testing torque is literally a science and not something that can be left to chance.

 The BMX is a finely tuned torque testing instrument that can measure torque in both a clockwise and counterclockwise direction.
-Meeting the demands to test multiple torque ranges for various torque tools used in production, maintenance and calibration labs, the versatile sensor is used in conjunction with a torque tester.
+Meeting the demands to test multiple torque ranges for various torque tools used in production, maintenance, and calibration labs, the versatile sensor is used in conjunction with a torque tester.
 Mountz manufacturers the sensor in the USA and supplies a free ISO 17025 certification of calibration with the purchase of any new BMX unit.
 This certificate provides traceability to recognized national and international standards.
 Making a safer world through accuracy and precision is the core purpose at Mountz.

 Key Benefits of the BMX Torque Sensor

 - Laboratory grade instrument delivers precision accuracy

 - Test or Calibrate hand screwdrivers, torque wrenches and electric and pneumatic assembly tools

 - Various torque sensor models that range from 2 ozf.in up to 20,000 lbf.ft.